 Tip #5: Involve Parents as Resource Locators

 Parents of gifted children are often active advocates for their children.
 If you are not prepared for this, it can be a bit unnerving.
 The good news is that, at least in my experience, what they want most is to be heard and to encounter someone who is willing to think differently.
-Generally, I found that if I offered to collaborate with them, rather than resist them, we were able to work together to see that their child's needs were met.
-For example, if they wanted their child to have more challenging experiences in math, I would then enlist their help in finding better curriculum options.
-I generally conducted an informal assessment to help them determine the best place to start and then encouraged them to explore other options that could be adapted to the classroom.
-Most parents understood when I explained that I didn't have the luxury of creating a customized curriculum for every student, but that I would be willing to make accommodations if they would do the research.
-Flexibility and a willingness to think differently helped me create many win-win situations.
+Offer to collaborate with them, rather than resist them, to work together to see that their child's needs are met.
+For example, if they want their child to have more challenging experiences in math, enlist their help in finding better curriculum options.
+An informal assessment can help them determine the best place to start and then encourage them to explore other options that could be adapted to the classroom.
+Most parents understand that teachers don't have the luxury of creating a customized curriculum for every student, but most teachers are willing to make accommodations if parents can do the necessary research.
+Flexibility and a willingness to think differently can create win-win situations.

 Tip #6: Learn About Distance Learning Opportunities

 The choices available to teachers and parents in this area have exploded in the past several years.
 Distance learning opportunities have dramatically increased options for meeting the needs of gifted students.
-Programs such as EPGY math and the Johns Hopkins Writing Tutorials as well as online high school and college courses, including online AP classes, are a great way to substitute more challenging curriculum for students who demonstrate proficiency with grade level material.
-Of course, these classes generally aren't free, but they are an option.
-And, in my experience, they are an option that many parents are willing to fund.
+Programs such as Art of Problem Solving math and the Johns Hopkins Center for Talented Youth Online courses, as well as a myriad of online high school and college courses including online AP classes, are a great way to substitute more challenging curriculum for students who demonstrate proficiency with grade level material.
+Of course, these classes generally aren't free, but they are an option that many parents are willing to pay for.
 Search the free online Davidson Gifted Database to find resources recommended by students, parents and teachers.

 Tip #7: Explore Acceleration ~ It's Free and It Works!

 Another option is to allow students to attend classes with other students who are at the same developmental level, rather than with their age peers.
-If a 9 year old can demonstrate that he is ready to learn algebra, why should he be forced to take fourth-grade math just because he is 9 years old?
+If a 9 year old can demonstrate that he is ready to learn algebra, why should he be forced to take fourth-grade math just because he is 9?
 Same goes for language arts, or science, or social studies or any other area of the curriculum.
 Many well-meaning teachers worry that a student will run out of things to learn if they are given access to curriculum designated for older students.
-Whenever I hear this question I can't help but ask -- can a person ever truly run out of things to learn?
-Indeed, if we let Susie, a third grader, learn fifth grade math this year, then fifth grade math isn't going to be appropriate for Susie when she gets to fifth grade.
+However, can a person ever truly run out of things to learn?
+Indeed, if Susie, a third grader, is allowed to learn fifth grade math this year, then fifth grade math isn't going to be appropriate for Susie when she gets to fifth grade.
 So, during fifth grade, Susie should have access to seventh grade (or higher!) math -- depending upon her needs.
 What's wrong with that?
 Susie is learning at a rate appropriate to her abilities and will continue to do so whether or not we "make" her do third grade worksheets.
 Why not accommodate her unique learning needs with a bit of flexibility.
 Susie may just be the one who discovers the cure for cancer or comes up with an alternative fuel source that is more planet-friendly.
-Besides, and I can only speak for myself, I don't believe ANY student should have their opportunities limited because of their age, their race or any other factor that is beyond their control.
-I believe education should be about creating true learning opportunities for ALL students -- including gifted students.
-If you have a student who is ready for fifth grade work, collaborate with the fifth grade teachers.
-There are great tools, such as the Iowa Acceleration Scale, that can help you to determine whether the student should be moved ahead for just a subject or two or should be grade accelerated.
+A student should not have their opportunities limited because of their age, their race or any other factor that is beyond their control.
+Education should be about creating true learning opportunities for ALL students -- including gifted students.
+If you have a student who is ready for fifth grade work, collaborate with the fifth-grade teacher(s).
+There are great tools, such as the Iowa Acceleration Scale, that can help determine whether the student should be moved ahead for just a subject or two, or should be grade accelerated.

 Another reason that many teachers are afraid to try acceleration is that they are concerned about the student's level of social maturity.
 Research has demonstrated time and time again that acceleration is effective for many reasons and that social maturity is rarely an issue.
 Several studies have shown that social age is correlated with mental age -- not chronological age.
 So, not only is it generally in the student's best interest academically to accelerate, it is in his/her best social interest as well!
 The same goes for students in high school.
 If a student is ready for college work, encourage them to take college courses or to consider an early college entrance program.
 Indeed the student might need a bit of tutoring to get up to speed and/or may need some extra support initially, particularly with writing and/or organization, however, gifted students learn very quickly and my experience has been that these supports can generally be removed after a reasonable adjustment period.